brakmic/SKPlayground/README.md

 ```

 ## Function and Plugin Organization
-The functions are organized into either "DevOps" or "Engineering" plugins under the `plugins` folder.
+The functions are organized as subfolders under the `plugins` folder.
 A plugin is a collection of one or more functions.
 Each function contains a `config.json` and `skprompt.txt` file for configuration and prompt setup respectively.

 #### Configuration via `appsettings.plugins.json`